JEFworks-Lab/genomic-data-visualization-2025/_course/12-spatial-autocorrelation.md

 Prof. Fan’s notes from class: [genomic-data-visualization-Lesson_11.pptx (click to download)]({{ site.baseurl }}/resources/notes/genomic-data-visualization-Lesson_11.pptx)

 Prof. Fan’s code from class: [code-lesson-11.R (click to download)]({{ site.baseurl }}/resources/code/code-lesson-11.R)

 ---

-# Homework Assignment

-`HW_4` apply same approach for analyzing your original spatial transcriptomics dataset to the other team's dataset for comparison purposes.

-See slides for more details on what is expected: [genomic-data-visualization-HW_4.pptx (click to download)]({{ site.baseurl }}/resources/hw/genomic-data-visualization-HW_4.pptx)

----